systemjs/systemjs/README.md

 });
 ```

-### Polyfills
+### Promise Polyfill

-SystemJS relies on `Promise` and `URL` being present in the environment.
-When these are not available it will send a request out to the `system-polyfills.js` file located in the dist folder which will polyfill `window.Promise` and `window.URLPolyfill`.
+SystemJS relies on `Promise` being present in the environment.
+When this is not available it will send a request out to the `system-polyfills.js` file located in the dist folder which contains when.js.

-This is typically necessary in IE, so ensure to keep this file in the same folder as SystemJS.

-Alternatively these polyfills can be loaded with a script tag before SystemJS or via other polyfill implementations as well.
+Alternatively load your own Promise polyfill before SystemJS.

 ### NodeJS